 Finally, it is worth noting that our model applies to both active and passive asset management.
-We show that the effect is stronger when more asset managers are passive rather than active.
+We show that the benchmark inclusion subsidy is larger when more asset managers are passive rather than active.
+While active managers in our model invest only a part of their portfolio in the benchmark, passive managers invest their entire portfolio in it, which amplifies the mechanical demand for stocks in the benchmark.

 We review existing empirical work that relates to the model's predictions.
-Past research confirms, to varying degrees, the predictions regarding the propensity to invest and engage in acquisitions for benchmark vs. non-benchmark firms, the factor structure of returns, as well as the size of the benchmark inclusion subsidy being increasing in assets under management.
+Past research confirms, to varying degrees, the predictions regarding the propensity to invest and engage in acquisitions for benchmark vs. non-benchmark firms, the factor structure of returns, as well as the size of the benchmark inclusion subsidy increasing in assets-under-management.

 The remainder of the paper is organized as follows.
 In the next section, we explain how our perspective compares to previous work.
-Section 3 presents the example, and Section 4 studies the general model.
+Section 3 presents the example, and Section 4 analyzes the general model.
 Section 5 reviews related empirical evidence.
 Section 6 presents our conclusions and suggestions for future areas of promising research.
 Omitted proofs are in the appendix.